ionic-team/ionic-docs/docs/api/select.md

 ### Alert

+Keyboard interactions for the `alert` interface are described in the [Keyboard Interactions](#interface-alert) section below.

 import AlertExample from '@site/static/usage/v7/select/basic/single-selection/index.md';

 <AlertExample />

 ### Action Sheet

+Keyboard interactions for the `action-sheet` interface are described in the [Keyboard Interactions](#interface-action-sheet) section below.

 import ActionSheetExample from '@site/static/usage/v7/select/interfaces/action-sheet/index.md';

 <ActionSheetExample />

 ### Popover

+Keyboard interactions for the `popover` interface are described in the [Keyboard Interactions](#interface-popover) section below.

 import PopoverExample from '@site/static/usage/v7/select/interfaces/popover/index.md';